NoeCoOfficial/Expland/README.md

 ## ❓ FAQ

 ### How can I download the game?
 You can download the game at the [releases page](https://github.com/sebashtioon/Expland/releases/).
 The top release is the latest version.
-Under assets, you will find a .exe file.
+Under **Assets**, you will find a .exe file.
 Click on that.
 Enjoy!

 _Note: If you get a popup saying that "Windows protected your PC", simply click "More Info" and then "Run anyway"._